CoderAcademy-DEV-MERN-Group/DEV1003-Assessment03/README.md

 ### `axios`

 - **Industry Relevance:**
-  - Axios is a widely used HTTP client library in the JavaScript ecosystem and it is known for its simplicity and ease to use when making API requests, which makes it a popular option for developers for handling asynchronous data fetching.
+  - Axios is a widely used HTTP client library in the JavaScript ecosystem, and is used by almost every major tech company and is considered the go to standard for HTTP requests.
+It is well known for its simplicity and ease to use when making API requests, which is why it is a popular option for developers especially when handling asynchronous data fetching.
 It is commonly used particularly in React applications for its promise-based syntax and built-in features that simplify the process of making HTTP requests.
+It is a reliable and widely supported by the community with extensive documentation making it a well resourced option for developers to use.

 - **Purpose & Usage:**
   - It is a promise-based HTTP client for making API requests and centrally configured in `apiServices.js`.
-It is configured to use base URL for `GET`, `POST`, `PUT`, `DELETE` to interact with the Back-End API, automatic JSON parsing, used for authentication with JWT interceptors (like cancelling tokens), set timeouts for requests, and used with responses for error handling.
+  - It is configured to use base URL for `GET`, `POST`, `PUT`, `DELETE` to interact with the Back-End API, automatic JSON parsing, used for authentication with JWT interceptors (like cancelling tokens), request timeout handling for requests, and used with responses for global error handling with response interceptors.

-- **Why it’s important:** Provides developers with working with easier syntax for fetch() and features built-in JSON parsing.
+- **Why it’s important:**
+  - Provides developers with working with easier syntax for fetch() and features built-in JSON parsing.
+  - It provides us with the core requirements as listed above for our application functionality and is easy to use.

 - **Comparisons:**
   - **Fetch API:** The native Fetch API is built into modern browsers and provides a simple way to make HTTP requests.
-However, it lacks some features that Axios provides out of the box, such as automatic JSON parsing, request cancellation, and interceptors for handling requests and responses.
-Axios also has better error handling capabilities compared to the Fetch API.
+However, it lacks some features that Axios provides out of the box, such as automatic JSON parsing, built in timeout, request cancellation, and interceptors for handling requests and responses.
+Overall, Fetch API is more suited to a more light application compared to this project and Axios offers far better authentication, interceptors and error handling capabilities compared to the Fetch API.
+  - **Ky:** Ky is a lightweight HTTP client based on the Fetch API that offers a simpler API and smaller bundle size and offers some similar features to Axios, but not as extensive and reliable as Axios in comparison.

 - **License:** MIT License

 <!-- - **Use case:** The `/apiServices.js` file uses `api.get('/leaderboard')`.